 - Increases in blood pressure (BP).
 BP should be monitored during treatment.

 GILENYA may harm your unborn baby.
 Talk to your doctor if you are pregnant or planning to become pregnant.
 Women who can become pregnant should use effective birth control while on GILENYA, and for at least 2 months after stopping.
 If you become pregnant while taking GILENYA, or within 2 months after stopping, tell your doctor right away.
-Women who take GILENYA should not breast-feed, as it is not known if GILENYA passes into breast milk.
+It is not known if GILENYA passes into breast milk.
+Talk to your doctor about the best way to feed your baby if you take GILENYA.
 A pregnancy registry is available for women who become pregnant during GILENYA treatment.
-For more information, you can contact the GILENYA Pregnancy Registry by calling Outcome at 1-877-598-7237, by sending an e-mail to firstname.lastname@example.org, or by going to www.gilenyapregnancyregistry.com.
+For more information, contact the GILENYA Pregnancy Registry by calling Quintiles at 1-877-598-7237, by e-mailing firstname.lastname@example.org, or by going to www.gilenyapregnancyregistry.com.

-Tell your doctor about all your medical conditions, including if you had or now have an irregular or abnormal heartbeat; heart problems; a history of repeated fainting; a fever or infection, or if you are unable to fight infections due to a disease or are taking medicines that lower your immune system; eye problems; diabetes; breathing or liver problems; or uncontrolled high blood pressure.
+Tell your doctor about all your medical conditions, including if you had or now have an irregular or abnormal heartbeat; stroke or mini-stroke; heart problems; a history of repeated fainting; a fever or infection, or if you are unable to fight infections due to a disease or are taking medicines that lower your immune system, including corticosteroids, or have taken them in the past; eye problems; diabetes; breathing or liver problems; or uncontrolled high blood pressure.
 Also tell your doctor if you have had chicken pox or have received the chicken pox vaccine.
-Your doctor may test for the chicken pox virus, and you may need to get the chicken pox vaccine and wait 1 month before starting GILENYA.
+Your doctor may test for the chicken pox virus, and you may need to get the full course of the chicken pox vaccine and wait 1 month before starting GILENYA.
+Children 10 years and older should complete their vaccination schedule before starting GILENYA.

 If you take too much GILENYA, call your doctor or go to the nearest hospital emergency room right away.

-The most common side effects with GILENYA were headache, flu, diarrhea, back pain, abnormal liver tests, and cough.
+The most common side effects with GILENYA were headache, abnormal liver tests, diarrhea, cough, flu, sinusitis, back pain, abdominal pain, and pain in arms or legs.

 You are encouraged to report negative side effects of prescription drugs to the FDA.
 Visit www.fda.gov/medwatch or call 1-800-FDA-1088.